Ceasar/Encyclopedia/src/adler_1966.rst

 `Fine arts` and `liberal arts` can be distinguished by:

-1. Intention of the author
+1. Intention of the author (to please or to instruct)
 2. The satisfaction its afford readers

 ..
 149